 Fentress talked about the lessons from their recently completed Raleigh Nature Research Center, a 100,000 square foot addition to the NC Museum of Natural Sciences which he calls, "the greenest museum on the planet."
 He talked about opening up walls between the visitor and exhibits—literally people getting hands on with artifacts.
-He also talked about inviting natural light through devices like prismatic louvers that bounce light in to what most museum's consider sacrosanct 'black box' environments. it's an inspiring example of a firm who has moved from traditional museum design for the Marines.
+He also talked about inviting natural light through devices like prismatic louvers that bounce light in to what most museum's consider sacrosanct 'black box' environments.
+It's an inspiring example of a firm that has moved from traditional museum design for the Marines to a first attempt at sustainable design practice.

-For a first attempt at sustainable design practice, the Raleigh museum—which Fentress says is in the running for LEED-Platinum—has a number of admirable green features, from solar panels and a vegetative garden open to the public on its roof, to a 'green wall' that is fed by a rainwater capture system.
+The Raleigh museum—which Fentress says is in the running for LEED-Platinum—has a number of admirable green features, including solar panels and a vegetative garden open to the public on its roof.
+A 'green wall' is fed by a rainwater capture system.
 Socially, the museum earns points by keeping its cafe at the street level open late.